leomotors/cocoa-grader/README.md

 - pshved/timeout installed to bin, [see here](https://unix.stackexchange.com/a/44988)

-- Use some powerful devices (I use Raspberry Pi 😖)
+- Use some powerful devices (don't use Raspberry Pi 😖 but I use)

 ## 🖼️ Gallery of Cocoa Grader